-AIMultiple ResearchAIMultiple Research
+AIMultiple ResearchAIMultiple ResearchAIMultiple Research

-Compare 10 SAP Utility Solutions based on 3,000+ reviews in '24
+Compare Top 12 SAP Utility Solutions in 2025

 1,500+ companies utilize SAP utility solutions like SAP IS-U, one of the leaders in utility Customer Information Systems (CIS).
-1 However, adoption still faces significant challenges, primarily due to integration issues.
+1 Yet, adoption still faces significant challenges, primarily due to integration issues.
 The main hurdles include:

 1. Poor integration with third-party applications